Updated on February 4th, 2022

 Find Bitcoin ATM Locations

 Once you have your wallet set up, your next step is to find a Bitcoin ATM machine near you.
-This is easy–just look for them right here on Coinsource’s handy-dandy Bitcoin ATM map.
-Plug in your ZIP code to receive a list of businesses that host Bitcoin ATMs, along with their addresses and hours.
+Plug in your location to receive a list the Bitcoin ATMs nearby, with addresses and hours.

 To use a Coinsource Bitcoin ATM, or anyone’s ATM for that matter, you’ll also need to set up an account.
 Follow these instructions to do that.